 As it was stated before, the impressive results that the experiments achieved, have been attained without forgoing the traditional scientific impact of research projects.
 The experiments had significant impact on the research community, which was reflected in a number of research publications including high impact journals and conferences.
-On Fehler!
-Verweisquelle konnte nicht gefunden werden. we can see the footprint of the research made by our experimental partners in the scientific society.
+On Figure 19 we can see the footprint of the research made by our experimental partners in the scientific society.
 Averaging more than 20 publications per year for the last three years, the expected results and impact for 2019 can only be prominent.